 WAN

 WAN Port: WAN1 🕶

 WAN Connection Type: Dynamic IP

-☐ Interior network: 0.0.0.0-0.0.0
+☐ Interior network: 0.0.0.0-0.0.00

 IP Address: 0.0.0.0

 Subnet Mask: 0.0.0.0

 Default Gateway: 0.0.0.0

-Renew Release Obtaining network parameters
+Renew Release

 MTU Size (in bytes): (The default is 1500, do not change unless necessary.)

 Use These DNS Servers

 Primary DNS: 0.0.0.0

 Secondary DNS: 0.0.0.0 (Optional)

 Get IP with Unicast DHCP (It is usually not required.)

+Ingress Bandwidth: 100000 Kbps (Optional)

 Egress Bandwidth: 100000 Kbps (Optional)

-Ingress Bandwidth: 100000 Kbps (Optional)

 Save

-- interior network: When the WAN is connecting with a LAN, you can select the option, and enter the LAN IP addresses in the field, then the WAN port will only transmit the traffic whose destination IP address are contained in the field. - > MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+- WAN Port: Here allows you to select the WAN port to configure. - Interior network: When the WAN is connecting with a LAN, you can select the option, and enter the LAN IP addresses in the field, then the WAN port will only transmit the traffic whose destination IP address are contained in the field. - ➤ MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
 For some ISPs you need to reduce the MTU.
 But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection. - Primary DNS & Secondary DNS If your ISP gives you one or two DNS addresses, select Use These DNS Servers and enter the primary and secondary addresses into the correct fields.
 Otherwise, the DNS servers will be assigned dynamically from ISP.